 - Netting and collateral arrangements which reduce the credit exposure from derivatives and repo- and repo-style transactions.

-Collateral Held as Security for Loans
+Collateral Held as Security

 We segregate collateral received into the following two types: